 Put more simply, if a person physically assaults another person or threatens to physically assault another person, and the violence is so serious that it would cause a bystander (whether they are there or not) to fear for their personal safety, then a person has committed the offence of affray.

-It is often used as a charge by police when a person is suspected of being involved in fighting in public.
+Affray is a charge often laid by police when a person is suspected of being involved in fighting in public.
 It can also be used even if the offence is alleged to have occurred on private property.
 An offence of affray is considered by the courts as much more serious than other similar offences involving violence, such as common assault.
+Unfortunatley, police often charge people with the offence of affray in circumstances where there has been a fight and no one is willing to provide a statement.

 The offence of affray is serious, and if the police charge you with affray, you could be facing imprisonment of up to 10 years.